kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 ### Risks and Mitigations
+**Note:** Using native histograms is opt-in from users perspective: Prometheus only collects them if `scrape_native_histograms: true` is set in the scrape config.
+Enabling the Kubernetes feature gate by default will only affect users who have already opted in.
+Those using classic histograms will see no change until they update their Prometheus configuration.

 1. **Silent Dashboard/Alert Failures on Upgrade**: When upgrading to a Kubernetes version where `NativeHistograms` feature gate becomes default ON, users with `scrape_native_histograms: true` in Prometheus who forget to also set `always_scrape_classic_histograms: true` can experience silent failures:
    - Classic `_bucket`, `_count`, `_sum` metrics will no longer be ingested